Hadspen, Tasmania: Church of the Good Shepherd

+After decades as the Anglican Church of Tasmania's most generous philanthropist and champion, Rev. Thomas Reibey removed himself from Church of England, instead focussing his financial giving to other local and secular causes.
+After only a few years the lack of funds able to be provided solely by the tiny community of congregants in Hadspen left only one person working on the new church's construction.
+All work ceased in 1870, by which time the walls were unfinished and the building still lacked a roof.
+Services were held that year primarily in the chapel at Entally, or in the old building.
+Though the church was incomplete both Reibey and his wife Catherine were buried in a graveyard at the building's rear.

 The church remained incomplete for over ninety years.
-By 1957 Anglican services were being held in St Stephen's, a wooden church next to the apparent ruin.
+By 1957 Anglican services were being held in St Stephen's, the wooden church built in 1845 next to the apparent ruin.
 Around this time some in the church showed interest in completion of the old structure, partly due to the approaching centenary of construction beginning.
 In April of that year a gathering of people from the Parish of Carrick was held in the unfinished building, and a prayer held to bless its completion.
 The gathering, and associated committee, were led and chaired by William Rothwell Barrett, assistant bishop of Tasmania.
+Many from the St Andrew's Church in Carrick contributed to the finishing of the building.

 The original architects' plans had been preserved—though they were close to disintegration—and were largely followed in the subsequent construction work.
 A Launceston builder was contracted for the work, though much, including flooring, was performed by volunteers.
-Work was completed at an approximate cost of 8000 pounds, and the church was finally completed on 20 May 1961, with the first service held the following day.
+Work was completed at an approximate cost of £8000, and the church was finally completed on 20 May 1961, with the first service held the following day.
 Some furnishings in the church came from Entally's Chapel including the altar and coverings, a wooden cross, symbolic paintings and a bell now hung in the church's porch.
 The bell, formerly in St Stephen's in Smithton, carries the inscription "Kains 1817" and probably comes from the whaler Kains which was wrecked in 1835.
 A stained glass window at the rear of the church originated in Entally's chapel, and spent time installed in another nearby church.
 It shows the crucifixion of Jesus and the Good Shepherd.
 The church is a Gothic Revival design and somewhat scaled down from the original plans, the nave was built 10 ft shorter, with some changed elements such as the entrance being built in stone on the west side rather than wood on the south.
 The church was consecrated in February 1973.